 How can I find out what schools, social care and health should be providing for my child?

-A new SEND code of practice will be published and this will set out how decisions should be made for children and young adults with SEND.
+A SEND code of practice has been published and this sets out how decisions should be made for children and young adults with SEND.
 This is statutory guidance and all schools, local authorities and health providers must have regard to it when providing for SEND children/young adults.
-We will be adding a link to the Code of Practice document as soon as it's available.
+A link to the Code of Practice document is available at the bottom of this page.

 What specialist services are available at your school to meet my child’s needs?